Top Interior Design Trends 2023

 In any case, interior trends are not something that should dictate your personal style – in the end your home will always look best if you fill it with the things you really love.

-One our favorite interior design trends for 2016 is layering natural and contrasting textures, as defined by the team at Design Like:
+One our favorite interior design trend for 2023 is layering natural and contrasting textures, as defined by the team at Design Like:

 “the sole object of desire in almost every room will focus on creating depths of texture that represent all things cozy and comfortable.
 Playful yet sophisticated, favorites are faux fur, suede and brushed velvet mixed together to create… warmth, color and emotional interest to make your home feel, well, truly like a home.”